September 14, 2023 @ 1:00 pm – 2:00 pm EDT

 The National Motor Freight Traffic Association (NMFTA) is excited to announce its new, complimentary webinar series.
-The fifth and final cybersecurity webinar in the series is entitled Ransomware and the Toll it Takes on Trucking and will be held from 1:00-2:00 pm ET on Thursday, September 21, 2023.
-The webinar is offered at no charge for all audiences.
+The fifth and final cybersecurity webinar in the series is entitled Ransomware and the Toll it Takes on Trucking and was held from 1:00-2:00 pm ET on Thursday, September 14, 2023.
+The webinar was offered at no charge for all audiences.

 Since 2016, over 4,000 ransomware attacks have occurred daily in the U.S. Historically, ransomware has been delivered via email attachments or, more recently, using direct network access obtained through unsecure VPN accounts or software vulnerabilities.
 But now we are seeing newer, savvier ways for bad actors to infect a company with ransomware.